corneliusludmann/docker-spideroakone/README.md

 ## Run Docker Container

-The docker container has to volumes:
+The docker container has two volumes:
 - `/spideroakone/.config/SpiderOakONE`
 - `/spideroakone/data`

-The following examples assume that you have created to folders in your working directory accessible from the user with the ID specified during the build (user ID 1000 by default):
+The following examples assume that you have created two folders in your working directory accessible from the user with the ID specified during the build (user ID 1000 by default):
 - `$(pwd)/config` -- The folder where SpiderOakONE stores the config files and cached data.
 - `$(pwd)/data` -- The folder where you store your data that should be backed up.